 Nanshy (completely vegan brand) – Nanshy are a brilliant professional range that has great performance without a hefty price point.
 I have been using these brushes for a few years now and I think they are a brilliant range for anyone wanting quality vegan friendly brushes.
 Unlike some of the other professional ranges, they don’t use any animal hair at all, so it makes it easy to shop.
 Their 3D concealer brush* is perfect for applying concealer or corrector under the eyes.
 The shape is slightly flat towards the end, which means it fits nicely under the lower lashes.
 I also really love their blush and bronze brush*, great for any powder bronzers or blushes.

 Inika (completely vegan brand) – Inika are a brand that I have used for a very long time, since they launched in fact and I have watched them change a lot in that time.
 They are an all vegan brand and their make up is exceptional quality (see my review here), but their brushes are also great.
-My favourites are the eye brushes, shadow* and crease, I don’t wear a lot of eyeshadow, so I just need something simple to apply shadow with and then blend and these fit the bill.
-I also use their blush brush* a lot, it is perfect for mineral foundations because the bristles aren’t too densely packed so you can build up the colour gently.
+My favourites are the foundation brush*, perfect for mineral powder, bronzer and setting powder, really plush bristles and so soft.
+The eye brushes, shadow* and crease, I don’t wear a lot of eyeshadow, so I just need something simple to apply shadow with and then blend and these fit the bill.
+I also use their blush brush* a lot, it is perfect for mineral blushers because the bristles aren’t too densely packed so you can build up the colour gently.
 I have had these brushes for a while and I never have any problems with them, they are fantastic.

 This is just a few brands I recommend, I would love to hear if you have any favourites?